 The maximum reimbursable lodging rates do NOT include taxes and surcharges.
 NOTE: The lodging rates are ROOM RATES–NOT per person rates.
 UMW will reimburse a traveler for the actual amount charged by a lodging facility for the room up to the maximum rates listed for the city where the traveler spent the night, plus taxes and surcharges charged by the lodging facility based upon the maximum rate listed for that city.
 ROOM rates incurred beyond these maximum rates will NOT be reimbursed with state funds, and taxes and surcharges will be pro-rated based on the maximum allowable rate.
 THERE ARE SOME EXCEPTIONS.

-The President or designee appropriate to your department may approve reimbursement for lodging up to 150% of the maximum rate “when circumstances warrant.”
-A written justification for the exception must be documented on the Travel Pre-Approval in Chrome River OR on the Request for Travel form.
-Again, if room rates incurred surpass the 150%, taxes and surcharges will be pro-rated based on the 150% maximum.
+The President or designee may approve reimbursement for lodging up to 150% of the maximum rate “when circumstances warrant.”
+A justification for the exception must be documented on the Travel Pre-Approval in Chrome River.
+Chrome River will provide detailed information in the “warning compliance messages” that will automatically populate based upon the information entered.
 Travelers who do not plan with careful consideration to these guidelines will bear the additional expense personally.
-If the room rate EXCEEDS the 150%, the Accounts Payable department can ASK DOA (the state’s comptroller’s office) for an exception.
+If the room rate EXCEEDS the 150% AND you are NOT sharing a room, non-state funding sources (including the traveler personally paying for the overage) are allowed.
+If UMW holds the non-state funding source, enter that FOAP as an allocation in Chrome River for the amount of the overage.
+If the foundation or the traveler is paying for the overage, enter the overage amount to “Personal Matter” in Chrome River.
+As an absolute last resort, the Accounts Payable department can ASK DOA (the state’s comptroller’s office) for an exception; however, DOA RARELY grants the exception request.
 If you want the Accounts Payable department to request an exception from DOA to exceed 150% of the state’s maximum allowed rate, you must do the following at least THREE WEEKS PRIOR TO TRAVEL:

-1. E-mail firstname.lastname@example.org with a CLEAR cost justification for exceeding the 150%.
+1. E-mail email@example.com with a CLEAR cost justification for exceeding the 150%.
 CLEAR cost justification must include sufficient documentation showing alternative cost comparisons justifying the exception.
 The cost comparisons must include the name and complete address of the hotels–including zip code–used for the cost comparison.
-These requests must be reviewed by the UMW fiscal office which must evaluate and approve the request PRIOR to sending it to DOA.
+These requests must be reviewed by the UMW fiscal officer which must evaluate and approve the request PRIOR to sending it to DOA.
+Note that comparison searches will be done on Internet sites, and if a less expensive option is found, UMW will not request the exception from DOA unless traveling with students.

 2. If the exception request is determined reasonable, the Accounts Payable department will forward the request to DOA.